-David Boyle is a barrister, writer, lecturer, mediator, and visiting professor, with a long-standing interest in expert evidence and forensic thinking.
+David Boyle is a barrister, writer, mentor, qualified mediator and erstwhile visiting professor with a long-standing interest in expert evidence and forensic thinking.

-“A highly personable, intellectual and creative barrister with a broad skillset and an engaging and persuasive advocacy style... always in control of the case and quick to master the issues.” - Legal 500, 2024
+“A highly personable, intellectual and creative barrister with a broad skillset and an engaging and persuasive advocacy style.” - Legal 500, 2024

 “He has an incredible ability to digest and absorb copious amounts of information and transmit them in a concise and simplified style.” - Chambers & Partners, 2023